 Career Information for a Degree in Behavioral Sciences

-According to the U.S. Bureau of Labor Statistics (BLS), more than half of all anthropologists and archaeologists worked for the federal government or scientific research companies in 2010, with the remainder employed by consulting, educational or management consulting services.
-Between 2010 and 2020, the BLS projected a 21%, or faster-than-average, increase in job opportunities in the field.
-As of May 2010, anthropologists and archaeologists earned a median annual wage of $54,230, as reported by the BLS (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), more than one-third of medical and health service managers worked in hospitals in 2012, with the remainder employed by ambulatory health care services, the government and nursing/residential home facilities.
+The BLS projected a 23%, or faster-than-average, increase in job opportunities in the field for 2012 and 2022.
+As of May 2013, medical and health service managers earned a median annual wage of $90,940, as reported by the BLS.

 Human Resource Specialist

-Human resource specialists, such as those who work for employment services companies, recruit, screen and hire new employees.
+Human resource specialists, such as those who work for employment services companies, are responsible for recruiting, screening and hiring new employees.
 They may also conduct orientation or training, as well as oversee the paperwork and records associated with benefits and payroll.
 Areas of specialization can include labor relations and personnel recruitment.

 A bachelor's degree, along with decision-making and interpersonal skills, is typically required to obtain a position as a human resource specialist.
-According to the BLS, a 21% increase in employment was expected from 2010 to 2020, with a 55% increase anticipated for those who work in employment services.
-In May 2010, the bureau also reported a median annual wage of $52,690 for those employed as human resource specialists ('www.bls.gov).
+According to the BLS, an 8% increase in employment was expected from 2012 to 2022.
+In May 2013, the bureau also reported a median annual wage of $55,800 for those employed as human resource specialists.

 Related to Career Information for a Degree in Behavioral Sciences